-After spending three weeks at the high-altitude camp on Teide in the Canary Islands, the leader of Tinkoff-Saxo is ready to tackle the first part of his daunting of the season, which is to try winning the Giro-Tour double.
+After spending three weeks at the high-altitude training camp on Teide in the Canary Islands, the leader of Tinkoff-Saxo is ready to tackle the first part of his daunting challenge of the season, which is to try winning the Giro-Tour double.

 With one week left until the start of the season’s first Grand Tour, Tinkoff-Saxo’s press officer caught up with the team leader to talk about his form, his thoughts on this year’s race course, his rivals and the strong squad that will support him.